avashist004/telegraf-clickhouse-plugin/README.md

 # Telegraf output plugin
 -----

-**This is not an official Paratera product**
+**The steps below are described in reference with CentOS 7.
+Created for personal usage.**

 ## 1. How to use

 Binary for the Telegraf needs to be created from source in order to use the telegraf clickhouse plugin.
-The steps below are described in reference with CentOS 7.

 **PreRequisite**